oddstream/gosol/README.md

 * R - restart deal
 * S - save current position ('bookmark')
 * L - load a previously saved position (goto bookmark, handy for Freecell and Simple Simon players)
-* F1 - show the rules
-* F2 - change the card back

-I'm currently building up a minimal Material Design UI in a separate package for it, keeping an eye on [Ebiten UI](https://ebitenui.github.io/) for ideas.

-It currently doesn't do anything pretty after detecting a completed game, or do any fancy highlighting of moveable cards.
+It currently doesn't do anything pretty after detecting a completed game.

 That's a lot of 'currently', but this is a work-in-progress.